saichaithanya6/Telehealth-Service-Analysis-on-Colorado-State-Health-Claims/README.md

 * Mock data creation via a multiplier
 Created data for in person services.
 We included False data in our dataset because we did not have access to real data and obtaining real data would be costly.

+### Data Preprocessing for Machine Learning
+Data preprocessing is a fundamental phase in preparing for machine learning analysis.
+This involves transforming raw data into an understandable format for machines.
+In our project, one of the key preprocessing steps was the addition of the “service count per 1k population” column.
+This was achieved by calculating the ratio of ‘Telehealth services count’ to ‘population per 1k’.
+This new feature provides a normalized measure of service utilization relative to population size, enhancing the model's ability to understand patterns in service usage.
+Another critical preprocessing step was handling missing values.
+We replaced null values with the average of the respective column.
+This approach, known as mean imputation, helps in maintaining the overall distribution of the data while dealing with missing values.
+By ensuring that our data is clean, well-structured, and thoughtfully preprocessed, we lay a solid foundation for effective machine learning modeling.